-Key Learning Area Human Society and its Environment (HSIE) - International Studies Course Fee Nil Course Name International Studies RoSA Subject No Prerequisite No Course Description NoThis course equips students with the capacity to engage with cultures within Australia and beyond.
-Students will engage ideas, beliefs and practices across a wide range of cultures.
-There is an emphasis on the cultures of Asia and the Pacific due to Australia's geographical proximity to Asia and the Pacific, the increasing percentage of Australians with Asian-Pacific backgrounds, the economic growth of China and India, Australia's growing trade and exchanges with the countries of Asia and Australia's emerging security and humanitarian interests in the Pacific.Content: Core - Understanding Culture and Diversity in Today's World NESA Link https://education.nsw.gov.au/teaching-and-learning/curriculum/key-learning- areas/hsie/s4-5/international-studies
+Key Learning Area Human Society and its Environment (HSIE) - International Studies Course Fee Nil Course Name International Studies RoSA Subject No Prerequisite No Course Description beyond.
+Students will engage idea There is an emphasis on the cultur geographical proximity to Asia and with Asian-Pacific backgrounds, the growing trade and exchanges with and humanitarian interests in the quips students with the capacity to engage with cultures within Australia and ents will engage ideas, beliefs and practices across a wide range of cultures. mphasis on the cultures of Asia and the Pacific due to Australia's proximity to Asia and the Pacific, the increasing percentage of Australians acific backgrounds, the economic growth of China and India, Australia's erand exchanges with the countries of Asia and Australia's emerging security arian interests in the Pacific.
+E - Understanding Culture and Diversity in Today's World ture and Beliefs NESA Link https://education.nsw.gov.au/teaching-and-learning/curriculum/key-learning-areas/hsie/s4-5/international-studies